 - Utilise ‘People who bought this also bought’ promotions when people are viewing products or services (make it up if you have to!)

 - Start a newsletter, but don’t force people to sign up for it.
 Make your product so good they want to know when or how to get more.
-Read Seth Godin on permission marketing for more information.
+Read Email Marketing for 2020 for more information.

 - Offer discounts for repeat business.